 Hey, I’m Lumalia (Emmy), one of the Oregon and Colorado elopement photographers and guides here at Celebrate Again.
 Here we believe that the wedding of your dreams is more attainable than you ever thought possible.
 For example, the wedding where you get married someplace epic like Sprague Lake AND you have that killer dance party you’ve always wanted to do.
 We believe you can have both.

-Ok, back to Sprague Lake weddings: it’s crazy beautiful, check.
+Ok, back to our subject: a Sprague Lake Colorado wedding: it’s crazy beautiful, check.
 How the heck do you have your wedding here, how do you get there and what should you expect having your wedding in this wildly astonishing place?
 Don’t worry, friend, I got you, we’ll cover all of that and more.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-- 3 When To Have A Sprague Lake Wedding
+How to Have A Sprague Lake Wedding Colorado

 You’ve done your research, and you found Sprague Lake, your jaw dropped and you said “honey bunny, (or whatever cutesy nickname you use for your partner) let’s get married here!”
 Now what?
 First things first, you need to know the rules and all the details on how to make your dream come true!